Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

 Bring a group, grab a lawn spot, and join the hanami parties that make Yoyogi Park the social center of sakura season.
-Food stalls provide supplies if you come unprepared, and the open lawns accommodate large gatherings without feeling cramped.
+Food stalls often provide supplies if you come unprepared, and the open lawns accommodate large gatherings without feeling cramped.

 Quick Pick: Go for the party atmosphere, not the photography.

-Snippet Takeaway: Yoyogi Park transforms into Tokyo's largest outdoor hanami party venue with open lawns that accommodate groups, speakers, and full picnic spreads under the cherry trees.
+Takeaway: Yoyogi Park transforms into Tokyo's largest outdoor hanami party venue with open lawns that accommodate groups, speakers, and full picnic spreads under the cherry trees.
 The proximity to Harajuku Station and festival food stalls makes this the best spot for social cherry blossom viewing rather than contemplative flower appreciation.

 Kinuta Park